j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <p align="center">Figure 4: Q-Q plots show the distributions of tornado types plotted against theoretical <br> normal quantiles.</p>

 <p align="justify">
 Both plots show that the normality of samples has not been satisfied.
 Also, note that the variance of EF0 with respect to EF1 is much larger.
-Regardless of these violations of normality, the Central Limit Theorem allows the t-test to proceed because sample sizes are greater than 30.
+Regardless of these violations of normality, the Central Limit Theorem ensures the t-test can proceed because both sample sizes are greater than 30.
 </p>

 <p align="justify">
-As in figure 5 below, the <i>p</i>-value for the test of homogeneity of variance is <i>p</i> < .0001, so <i>H</i><sub> 0</sub> was rejected at the 99 % confidence level; and so, equal variances could not be assumed.
-Using the Satterthwaite (Welch) method for the two sample <i>t</i>-test found a statistically significant mean difference in property damage between tornado severity EF0 and EF1 of -$216,579, where <i>t</i> (df = 536.81) = -4.46, <i>p</i> <.0001 99 %[-$342,058 -$91,101].
+As in figure 5 below, the <i>p</i>-value for the test of homogeneity of variance is <i>p</i> < .0001, so <i>H</i><sub> 0</sub> was rejected at the 99% confidence level and equal variances was not assumed.
+Using the Satterthwaite (Welch) method for a two samples <i>t</i>-test found a statistically significant mean difference in property damage between tornado severity EF0 and EF1 of -$216,579, where <i>t</i> (df = 536.81) = -4.46, <i>p</i> <.0001 99%[-$342,058 -$91,101].
+In simplier terms, the average cost of property damage during a EF1 tornado event is significantly greater than an EF0 tornado event.
+The average difference in the cost of property damage between these two types is $216,579.
+This variation quantifies the differences in destructive power.
 </p>

 <p align="center">